Binasaurus-Hex/Graph/README.md

-# GraphJava
+# Graph

 ## Another simple programming language - this time in Java!?

 Another iteration of my language "Graph". now a lot more flexible and fully featured than the original C++ version

 Key goals :
-- lightning fast compile times
+- lightning fast compile times 🟢
-- simple C like workflow, but with less awkwardness
+- simple C like workflow, but with less awkwardness 🟢
-- minimal or zero dependencies
+- minimal or zero dependencies 🟢
+- a basic x64 compile target for runtime speed 🟠

 Features :
 - bool, float, and int types